ejkington/adventure-time/README.md

 The game is build so that players can take on the challange of surviving and gets to make their own path thru the game based on their choices the games output will change.

+## Target audience

+Anyone who enjoys a simple text based adventure,

 ## Features

 The game is 100% text based made with python. and is intended to get players to interact and have som fun the choices the player makes has impact on how the story is driven forward, and if the player makes the wrong choices they are punished.
 After the player has made the wrong choice and the game ends there is an option to choose to play again from the start, and with each playtru the player can step by step get closer to the goal and win the game.

+## User stories

+### As a developer:

+• I want to provide the user with a simple but enjoyable game

+• I want to create an immersive story causing the user to feel weight to each choice being made.

+• I want to provide the user with clear gameplay instructions.

+### As a new user:

+• I want to understand how the game works

+• I want the game to set the scene drawing me into the story

+• I want the choices being made to feel like they have consequences

+• I want the game to have a compelling story

+• I want the game to establish a clear win or lose protocol, in the form of survival or death

+• Once the game is completed, I want an option to play again

 ### Existing features